and thoughts…

 Perfect leek and Potato soup with edam and ash

-cedar planked vegetables with za’atar
+cedar planked vegetables (and optional salmon) with za’atar

 addition of salmon fillet is optional